JosefNemec/PlayniteDocs/docs/manual/gettingStarted/helpAndTroubleshooting/faq.md

 - [Controller Companion](http://controllercompanion.com/)
 - [reWASD](https://www.rewasd.com/)

+Additionally, the [PlayState](https://playnite.link/addons.html#PlayState) Playnite extension provides limited keyboard simulation functionality for controllers.
+However, it is recommended to review the extension functionality and settings to prevent unwanted functionality from being added to Playnite when installing it.

 ### How do I backup Playnite library and move it to another PC?

 Playnite 10 introduced built-in options to backup and restore Playnite data accessible from the Library menu.